Digital Rights Management: A guide for users

 Technological advances and DRM

-Technological advances could also shape the future of DRM.
+Technological advances in content protection technologies could also shape the future of DRM.
 For example, the development of new encryption technologies could lead to more secure DRM systems.
 Similarly, advances in artificial intelligence could lead to smarter DRM systems that are better able to detect and prevent unauthorized use of digital content.

 However, technological advances could also pose challenges for DRM.
 For example, the development of new technologies for copying and distributing digital content could make it more difficult for DRM systems to prevent unauthorized use.
 Similarly, advances in hacking and cracking technologies could make it easier for individuals to bypass DRM systems.

-Legal and regulatory changes could also shape the future of DRM.
+Legal and regulatory changes, including digital rights protection, could also shape the future of DRM.
 For example, changes in copyright law could either strengthen or weaken the protections offered by DRM.
 Similarly, changes in consumer protection laws could impact the rights of consumers with respect to DRM-protected content.

 Furthermore, international agreements and treaties could impact the use of DRM on a global scale.
 For example, the World Intellectual Property Organization (WIPO) has been involved in discussions about the use of DRM and the balance between protecting intellectual property rights and ensuring user rights and innovation.